 2.6 Reboot the Second SMW and Power On the First SMW

 1. Reboot the second SMW and wait for it to reboot completely.

-- 2. After the second SMW is completely rebooted, power up the first SMW and wait for it to reboot completely.
-This can be done from the iDRAC. - 3.
-After the first SMW is completely rebooted, correct the zypper repo type.
+2. After the second SMW is completely rebooted, power up the first SMW and wait for it to reboot completely.
+This can be done from the iDRAC.